Organization: Danish Refugee Council

 · Follow up children cases referred for safe shelter in collaboration with related stakeholders.

 · Submit quality reports as scheduled including but not limited to weekly, monthly, quarterly and annual reports.****

 Experience and technical competencies

-· University degree or diploma, preferably in Social Sciences, Human Rights, International Law or related field from a recognized institution of higher learning.
+· University degree, preferably in Social Sciences, Human Rights, International Law or related field from a recognized institution of higher learning

 · Strong listening and empathy skills, as well as commitment to supporting women and children survivors/ at risk;